-According to an old saying (or maybe a meme), life isn’t about waiting for the storm to pass, it’s about learning to dance in the rain.
-If you’re going to take things literally, wear a reliable women’s raincoat.
+According to an old saying, life isn’t about waiting for the storm to pass, it’s about learning to dance in the rain.
+If you’re going to take things literally, wear a reliable women’s rain jacket.
 That way, you’ll stay dry no matter what comes your way.

-When your kid’s rainwear gets dirty, always check the tag for care instructions.
-Some coats can be tossed in the washing machine, but you may need to use a special detergent made for waterproof clothing.
+When your rainwear gets dirty, always check the tag for care instructions.
+Some coats can be tossed in the washing machine, but you may need to use a special detergent made for waterproof raincoat material.
 Other coats require hand-washing or a trip to the dry cleaner.
 You can always spot clean the fabric if a splash of mud or a little bit of dirt collects on the surface.
 Doing that quickly will prevent stains from settling and causing stubborn cleaning issues to arise.

 Lots of raincoats are basic shells designed to keep you dry without overheating.
-However, others are more like your warmest winter coat, and have snuggly linings perfect for cold days.
+However, others are more like your warmest winter coat and have snuggly linings perfect for cold days.
 Our Squall® parkas, for instance, are made with fleece linings, earning them our warmest temperature rating.
 Others provide equally superior coverage, but have a slightly lower temperature rating.
 That makes them suitable for less brisk conditions, but still ideal for warding off an unwelcome chill.

 Lands’ End raincoats are made from waterproof fabric.
-However, not all of them have fully-sealed seams, so there’s a small chance water may penetrate around the zippers or seams.
+However, not all of them have fully sealed seams, so there’s a small chance that water may penetrate around the zippers or seams.
 Note that if it’s not fully sealed or taped, the coat isn’t truly waterproof.
 In that case, it could be a packable jacket or a parka that’s merely resistant to moisture.

 You generally want a warm raincoat that will keep you protected from the elements.
 But are raincoats warm at all?
 In a word: yes.
 At the same time, you also want it to be comfortable and breathable, and not overly hot.
 Check and see if your raincoat has proper ventilation, like underarm gussets, if you’ll be wearing it during strenuous activities.
-Otherwise, your body won’t be able to breathe and you may end up sweaty and hot.
-You can also consider a coat with a removable lining.
+Otherwise, your skin won’t be able to breathe, and you may end up sweaty and hot.
+Women’s coats with detachable linings offer an alternative if you want some options.